I told you I was going to be pretty hyped about Ireland in my next posts. Therefore, I couldn´t miss the chance to share with you my trip to Galway.

 My travel group and I have a sweet tooth, so when we saw Auntie Nellie’s shop we couldn’t resist to have a look… And spend more than planned.
+This place is an old-fashioned sweet shop with a cosy atmosphere and tons of different options.
 Conor bought some Harry Potter inspired Bertie Bott’s Every Flavour Beans and I got myself a chocolate leprechaun.
 Nynke decided to wait for the good stuff and opted for an ice cream.

 If you are having some sugary cravings and are looking for what to do in Galway away from the tourist crowds, Auntie Nellie’s is your place.
 It has a lovely vintage, old school vibe and a wide selection of sweets to choose.
 Treat yourself a little bit!

 Oscar Wilde Statue

 It is no secret that I’m a huge Oscar Wilde fan.
 I had previously visited his statue in Dublin, so when I found this one in the middle of Galway I was pleasantly surprised.
 I looked for what to do in Galway for a long time and I never saw it mentioned anywhere, so I was glad I found it by chance.